urvi2095/prescribed-drug-abuse/README.md

 - Technologies used: Java, Swing, Db4O

 ## To Run:
-- Open the project in Netbeans IDE and hit Run
+- Open the project in Netbeans IDE and Run

 ## Demo:
 - https://youtu.be/-ae43BnwEKU